 - A person with no significant residential ties in Canada and has either lived outside the country throughout the tax year or has stayed in it for less than 183 days in a tax year

-Top on the list of things you should do before commencing your search for the appropriate property in Toronto is to enlist the help of reputable professionals to guide you through the complicated and demanding elements of this process, ranging from taxation, financing, and insurance to home inspection, buying, and selling.
+Top on the list of things you should do before commencing your search for the appropriate property in Canada is to enlist the help of reputable professionals, including a real estate agent and a mortgage broker, to guide you through the complicated and demanding elements of this process, ranging from taxation, financing, and insurance to home inspection, buying, and selling.

 That aside, we’ll share the basics and crucial information about each of the aforementioned processes so that you have a solid foundation on which to build your investment.

-Just like most investments, real estate is subject to tax, and in order to know and fully understand the tax implications of purchasing or selling a property in Toronto, you will need to consult with a Canadian tax accountant.
+Like most investments, real estate in Canada is subject to tax, and in order to know and fully understand the tax implications of purchasing or selling a property in Toronto, you will need to consult with a Canadian tax accountant.

 Be sure to ask them about their professional experience and knowledge in relation to your particular tax situation.

 However, there are exemptions and rebates as well.
-You can find out if you qualify for either by taking a look at the overview of the NRST.
+You can find out if you qualify for either by taking a look at the overview of the Non-Resident Speculation Tax.
 One such exception is if a Canadian citizen is involved in the purchase process.

 Another type of tax to take note of is the Land Transfer Tax (LTT), which is the same for both foreign buyers and Canadian residents.
 You may qualify for a rebate of this tax if you are a first-time home buyer and you plan to use the acquired property as your primary residence.
 The rest of the taxes you’ll need to pay include property tax and income tax.